AdobeDocs/experience-platform.en/help/profile/api/merge-policies.md

 For step-by-step instructions on working with schemas using the Schema Registry API, including how to add field groups to schemas, please visit the [tutorial for creating a schema using the API](../../xdm/tutorials/create-schema-api.md).

-To work with custom timestamps using the UI, refer to the section on [using custom timestamps](../ui/merge-policies.md#custom-timestamps) in the [merge policies user guide](../ui/merge-policies.md).
+To work with custom timestamps using the UI, refer to the section on [using custom timestamps](../merge-policies/overview.md#custom-timestamps) in the [merge policies overview](../merge-policies/overview.md).

 #### [!DNL External Source System Audit Details] field group details {#field-group-details}